arakelyannara/Loan_Qualifier/README.md

 This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
-The application works by taking in a CSV file to calculate and filter qualifying loans based on a number of questions asked to the user to evaluate a list of qualifying loans and saves the list of loans to the 'qualifying_loans.csv' file.
+The application works by taking in a CSV file to calculate and filter qualifying loans based on a number of questions asked to a user to evaluate a list of qualifying loans and saves the qualifying loans in a user-defined file.

 ---